To the Members of Bengal Steel Industries Limited

-Report on the Financial Statements
+Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying financial statements of BENGAL STEEL INDUSTRIESLIMITED ("the Company") which comprise the Balance Sheet as at 31st March2017 the Statement of Profit and Loss the Cash Flow Statement and a summary of thesignificant accounting policies and other explanatory information for the year then ended.
+We have audited the standalone financial statements of Bengal Steel Industries Limited("the Company") which comprise the balance sheet as at 31st March2019 the statement of Profit and Loss statement of changes in equity and statement ofcash flows for the year then ended and notes to the financial statements including asummary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally acccpted in India of the state of affairs of the Company as at 31March 2017 and its profit and its cash flows for the yearended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2019 and profit/Ioss changes in equity and its cash flows for the yearended on that date.